 Deakin Residential Services Awards

-Deakin Residential Services loves to recognise and celebrate the achievements of our residents, and building upon the success of 2017, a number of prestigious awards were presented to academic high achievers, Residential Leaders, and those who have made significant contributions to the residential community across our multiple campuses in 2018.
+Deakin Residential Services loves to recognise and celebrate the achievements of our residents, and building upon the success of previous years, a number of prestigious awards will be presented to academic high achievers, Residential Leaders, and those who have made significant contributions to the residential community across our multiple campuses in 2019.

 |Academic Achievement||Community Contribution||Student Experience|